Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

 ### Thermocouples
 https://www.mstarlabs.com/sensors/thermocouple-calibration.html

 T  =  -0.01897 + 25.41881 V - 0.42456 V^2 + 0.04365 V^3
-where V is voltage in units of millivolts and   T is temperature in degrees C
+where V is voltage in units of millivolts and T is temperature in degrees C.

 ## Systematic errors
 Comes from many sources: